davisanc/AzureSecurityLabs/README.md

 3. In your browser, navigate to https://github.com/davisanc/AzureSecurityLabs

 4. Open the **n-tier-windows-security-labs.json** file.
-This file is an Azure Resource Manager (ARM) Template which describes the infrastructure resources we need to use for this lab as code.
-When deployed, the template will instruct Resource Manager to create the resources as described in the text.
+This file is an Azure Resource Manager (ARM) Template which describes, as code, the infrastructure resources we need to use for this lab.
+When deployed, the template will instruct Azure Resource Manager to create the resources as described in the text.

     For more on ARM Templates, please visit:
     [https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#template-deployment](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#template-deployment)

-5. Just above the main text pane on the Github page, click the **Raw** button to see the unformatted JSON.
+5. **IMPORTANT**: Just above the main text panel on the Github page, click the **Raw** button to show the JSON file as unformatted text.
+Copy this text into the clipboard.
+It is important that the Raw version of the text is copied because Github adds additional formatting to text when displayed on the site which, when copied, creates errors in deploying the template.

-6. Copy and paste the text into a new file in Visual Studio Code.
-In the JSON text, search for all instances of **adminUsername** and **adminPassword** and replace both the property values with your own admin username and passwords, and save the file locally as **n-tier-windows-security-labs.json**. **Make sure you don't use "admin" as default adminUsername or the ARM template won't be deployed**

-    Example:

-    Before...
+6. In Visual Studio Code, create a new file and paste the text copied to the clipboard in the previous step.

+7. Find all instances of **adminUsername** and **adminPassword** within the JSON text.
+Each pair of these properties represent the values which will be set for the Administrator user account and password on each Virtual Machine.

+    Replace each of these property values with values of your own, following these guidlines:

+    **Username Guidelines**

+    - The user name cannot contain special characters \/"[]:¦<>+=;,?*& or end with a full stop
+    - The user name must **not** include reserved words.
+For example:
+        - admin
+        - administrator
+        - guest
+        - user
+    - The value is between 1 and 32 characters long

+    **Password Rules**

+    - Password value should not be empty.
+    - Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character that is not '\' or '-'.
+    - The value must be between 12 and 72 characters long.
+    - Passwords must not include reserved words or unsupported characters.

+    As an example, the template may contain the following username and password combination for each Virtual Machine:

     ```
-    "adminUsername": "admin",
+    "size": "Standard_DS1_v2",
+    "computerNamePrefix": "biz",
+    "adminUsername": "adminUser",     << Administrator User Name
-    "adminPassword": "P4ssw0rd123$%",
+    "adminPassword": "P4ssw0rd123$%", << Admin Account Password
+    "virtualNetwork": {
+        "name": "ra-ntier-vnet"
+    },
     ```

-    After...
+    These are valid user names and passwords and the solution *could* be deployed using them.
+However, considering that this is a security lab, and that this content is available online, there is always risk that a malicious user has this combination and is waiting for services to be deployed.
+This is why usernames and passwords should never be posted as part of a template into a code repository (see **Additional Notes** below).

+    In reality, when configuring a server, alternative usernames and passwords would be used for the local account and cloud based Virtual Machines should be treated no different.
+Therefore, continuing the example, the Web Server Admin Account Name could be set to **WebServerAdmin** and the password to **C4ndY*Fl0$S19** by making the changes to the property values as shown below:

     ```
-    "adminUsername": "adminUserName",
+    "adminUsername": "WebServerAdmin",
-    "adminPassword": "C4ndY*Fl0$S18",
+    "adminPassword": "C4ndY*Fl0$S19",
     ```

+    **Additional Thoughts**

+    Some additional things to consider when sending credentials into templated deployments:

+    1. Use parameters for each value, passing them in either by
+        - embedding the username and password as part of the command line call which deploys the templates
+        - running the template deployment alongside a parameter file which passes in the parameters.
+    2. Use Azure KeyVault for storing the username and passwords, and allow the deployment to call on KeyVault when creating the resources.
+This keeps the usernames and passwords secure and hidden from users running the deployment.
+    3. As mentioned above, never store user names, passwords or encryption key data in repositories.
+This is a prime source of data leaks.

+8. Save the file locally as "**n-tier-windows-security-labs.json**".

-7. Run the following `azbb` command to deploy the base resources required for the lab using the ARM template modified above.
+9. Run the following `azbb` command to deploy the base resources required for the lab using the ARM template modified above.
 This will include a Jumpbox, Web VM, Application VM and a SQL Server VM.
-Make sure you are on the right folder where you have saved the json file
+Make sure you are on the right folder where you have saved the JSON file:

     ```
-    azbb -s <Subscription-ID> -g <Resource-Group-Name> -l <Location> -p .\<name-of-your-tempalte.json> --deploy
+    azbb -s <Subscription-ID> -g <Resource-Group-Name> -l <Location> -p .\<name-of-your-template.json> --deploy
     ```

+### Deployment Notes

-    *Note: this environment will need about 35 minutes to deploy.
-Once the last command completes, report to your proctors that you have reached this point*
+- Note: this environment will need about 35-45 minutes to deploy.
+Once the last command completes, report to your proctors that you have reached this point.

-    The Application and Database tier should have an internal Load Balancer in front of them as per the Azure Reference Architecture, so you can scale up the tier with more VMs if needed and the Load Balancer will distribute the traffic accordingly.
-However, to speed up the process of creating this architecture, there will be no Load Balancers at the Application and Database Tiers
+- The Application and Database tier should have an internal Load Balancer in front of them as per the Azure Reference Architecture, so you can scale up the tier with more VMs if needed and the Load Balancer will distribute the traffic accordingly.
+However, to speed up the process of creating this architecture, there will be no Load Balancers at the Application and Database Tiers.

-    The Web Tier is not currently load balanced, as we will create an external Application Gateway in front of the web tier later in the labs.
+- The Web Tier is not currently load balanced, as we will create an external Application Gateway in front of the web tier later in the labs.

-    For now, the only Internet access to the environment is through the Jump Box as it is the only VM with a Public IP address.
+- For now, the only Internet access to the environment is through the Jump Box as it is the only VM with a Public IP address.

+### Testing the deployment

-    **Test: make sure you can ping from the JB to the Web, Biz and DB virtual machines (enable PING on the firewall settings)**
+Make sure you can ping from the Jump Box to the Web Server (and if time permits, the Biz and DB virtual machines).
+To do this:

+1. Connect via Remote Desktop to the **Public IP Address** of the Jump Box using the security credentials passed in to the template file for that specific server
+2. Connect to the target server (in this case the Web VM) via Remote Desktop using the **Internal IP Address** of the target server, again using the username and password created for that server.
+3. Enable ICMP/Ping on the target server Windows Firewall (under File and Print Server settings)
+4. From the Jump Box, ping the **Internal IP Address** of the Web Server VM.

 ## 4 - Lab 1 - Protecting the Network Perimeter with Network Security Groups